HelloWorld-1017/HelloWorld-1017.github.io/_posts/Web Development/2023-10-25-The-Source-File-Structure-of-Jekyll-Theme-minimal-mistakes.md

 dir /b/og
 ```

 N.B., `/b`: Displays a bare list of directories and files, with no additional information; `/og`: Sorts the output according to "Group directories first" rule.
-More details could be found in [[2]](#ref).
+More details could be found in[^2].
 {: .notice--primary}

 in Windows CMD, a list of files and folders in the first level folder will show up: